Tourism and the economy

 Tourism GDP as a proportion of total GDP(external link) — Tourism Evidence and Insights Centre (TEIC)

-Direct tourism value added by industry(external link) — TEIC (not available for the provisional year-ended March 2022, only up to 2021)
+Direct tourism value added by industry(external link) — TEIC (not available for the provisional year-ended March 2023)

 Direct and indirect employment from tourism(external link) — TEIC